How to Tell if Your Google Shopping Campaign is in Trouble

-Unless you only have a small number of products and they are all sold at the same price and margin, the chances are you’ll have some low value products, some high value products, some products you make more money on, some you make less on, some that you are competitive with, some you are not, some you want to sell lots of, some that are there to make to make up the numbers and some, you don’t even want to sell.
+Unless you only have a small number of products and they are all sold at the same price and margin, the chances are you’ll have some low value products, some high value products, some products you make more money on, some you make less on, some that you are competitive with, some you are not, some you want to sell lots of, some that are there to make up the numbers and some, you don’t even want to sell.
 You need to decide on this and then focus your time, efforts and bid management on those items, whilst minimising bids or even excluding the other items.
-We’re amazed how many people start a Google Shopping campaign without a clear product strategy.
+We’re amazed by how many people start a Google Shopping campaign without a clear product strategy.

 - Poorly Optimised Product Titles and Descriptions

-Google Shopping doesn’t work with keywords, so your product titles and descriptions are the single biggest opportunity you have to ensure your products are found in the right searches, by the right searchers, rather than vice, versa.
+Google Shopping doesn’t work with keywords, so your product titles and descriptions are the single biggest opportunity you have to ensure your products are found in the right searches, by the right searchers, rather than vice versa.
 If you have an oak dining table, for it to appear in searches for oak dining tables the term really needs to be in your product title and description.
-You’d be amazed how many retailers forget this.
-Similarly if your title or description mentions something very different, the chances are your products might appear in completely inappropriate searches.
+You’d be amazed at how many retailers forget this.
+Similarly, if your title or description mentions something very different, the chances are your products might appear in completely inappropriate searches.